Purchases made through links earn us a small commission, at no extra cost to you.

 Reading on further I came to this: “You also will visit one of the most interesting burial grounds in the world- the Sedlec Ossuary.”

 The “Bone Church” or “Church of Bones” is remarkable and incredibly strange, all at the same time.
 In this small chapel there are no colourful ceiling frescos, wooden pews, or stained glass windows.
-The interior of the chapel is artistically decorated with human bones- over 40,000 of them!
+The interior of the chapel is artistically decorated with human skeletons- over 40,000 of them!